Dataocelot/airbyte-motherduck-hackathon/README.md

 ## The Solution: `👷🏽‍♀️ Anuja`

-We developed Anuja, a data-driven customer support chatbot designed to assist customers in resolving issues quickly and independently.
+We developed Anuja, a data-driven AI customer support chatbot designed to assist customers in resolving issues quickly and independently.
 By parsing product user manuals into actionable data, Anuja provides instant and accurate troubleshooting solutions.
 This allows our support team to focus on high-priority issues, improving overall service quality and customer experience.

 (Note: for this hackathon we limited the scope to only Dishwashers, but this can be extended to other applainces as well)